axonops/documentation/docs/operations/cassandra/repair.md

 ## Scheduled repair

-You can initiate three types of schedule repair:
+You can initiate three types of scheduled repair:

-* Immediate schedule repair: these will trigger immediately **once**
+* Immediate scheduled repair: these will trigger immediately **once**

 !!! infomy

     [![scheduled_repair](/img/cass_repairs/scheduled_repair.png)](/img/cass_repairs/scheduled_repair.png)

-* Simple schedule repair: these will trigger base on the selected schedule **repeatedly**
+* Simple scheduled repair: these will trigger base on the selected schedule **repeatedly**

 !!! infomy

     [![scheduled_repair](/img/cass_repairs/scheduled_repair2.png)](/img/cass_repairs/scheduled_repair2.png)

-* Cron schedule repair: Same as **simple schedule repair** but the schedule will be based on a Cron expression
+* Cron schedule repair: Same as **simple scheduled repair** but the schedule will be based on a Cron expression

 !!! infomy

     [![scheduled_repair](/img/cass_repairs/scheduled_repair3.png)](/img/cass_repairs/scheduled_repair3.png)

-> In the following capture, you can see a running repair that has been initiated immediately and a scheduled repair that is scheduled for 12:00 AM UTC:
+> The following capture presents a running repair that has been initiated immediately and a scheduled repair that is scheduled for 12:00 AM UTC:

 !!! infomy